alterxyz/standard-notes-markdown-converter/README.md

-# Local Standard Notes to Markdown (Obsidian) Converter
+# Local Standard Notes to Markdown Converter

-A Python tool that converts your Standard Notes exports for seamless integration with Obsidian.
-Accurately migrates notes, preserving metadata as YAML frontmatter for optimal compatibility with Obsidian's tagging and organizational features.
+A Python tool that converts Standard Notes exports to markdown files.
+Accurately migrates notes, preserving metadata as YAML frontmatter for optimal compatibility Obsidian's tagging features.
-Additionally, it enhances filename compatibility by utilizing full-width characters, ensuring accurate local storage while preserving visual clarity.
+Additionally, it enhances filename compatibility by utilizing full-width characters(zh_CN.UTF-8), ensuring accurate local storage while preserving visual clarity.

-这款 Python 工具可以转换你的 Standard Notes 导出数据，实现与 Obsidian 的无缝衔接。它能精确迁移笔记内容，并将元数据保存为 YAML frontmatter，以确保与 Obsidian 的标签和组织功能完全兼容。 此外，该工具还通过使用全角字符增强了文件名的兼容性，确保在本地存储时文件名准确无误，同时保留视觉上的清晰度。

 ## Prerequisites

-* Python 3.10 or higher
+* Python 3.10 or higher (lower versions may work but are untested)
 * Standard Notes account with exported data

 ## Usage

 1. **Export your Standard Notes data:**
     * Go to Standard Notes and choose the "Export" option.
     * Select "Download as decrypted import file".
 You'll receive a single `.txt` file containing all your notes.

-2. **Place the exported `.txt` file in the same directory as the script.**
+2. **Place the exported `.txt` file in the same directory as the tool.**

-3. **(Optional) Modify the script arguments:**
-   * Open `main.py` in a text editor.
-   * Adjust the default values for `--input`, `--output`, and `--final` if needed.
-These arguments control the input file path, the intermediate folder for processed notes, and the final folder for renamed notes, respectively.

-4. **Run the script:**
+3. **Run the tool:**
     * Open a terminal or command prompt.
-   * Navigate to the directory containing the script and the exported `.txt` file.
+    * Navigate to the directory containing the tool and the exported `.txt` file.
     * Execute the following command:

      ```bash
      python3 main.py
      ```

-   * You can also run the script with custom arguments:
+    * The default name for the file is `decrypted-sn-data.txt`, if you have a different name, rename it to `decrypted-sn-data.txt` or specify the file name as an argument.:

      ```bash
+     python3 main.py --input <path_to_input.txt>
+     ```

+    * You can also run the tool with custom arguments:

+     ```bash
      python3 main.py --input <path_to_input.txt> --output <path_to_intermediate_folder> --final <path_to_final_folder>
      ```

-## Script Details
+## Tool Details

-The script performs the following steps:
+The tool performs the following steps:

 1. **Initialization (`init.py`):**
    * Reads the decrypted Standard Notes export file.